 Liberal Arts Gateway Course Redesign

-Model 1: For Departments with Existing Liberal Arts Gateway (LAG) Committees
+Model One: For Departments with Existing Liberal Arts Gateway (LAG) Committees

-Note: Fellowship level 1 applies to those faculty who are new to the LAG course redesign process.
-Learn more about the Liberal Arts Gateway (LAG).
+Note: Fellowship level one applies to those faculty who are new to the LAG course redesign process.
+Learn more about the (LAG).

-Upon acceptance into the program, Level 1 fellows will join a LAG Community of Practice in their individual disciplines.
-Working with colleagues, faculty will familiarize themselves with the Liberal Arts Gateway philosophy, attend three meetings a semester, engage in peer-to-peer observations, and redesign a course of their choice over two semesters.
+Upon acceptance into the program, level one fellows will join a LAG Community of Practice in their individual disciplines.
+Working with colleagues, faculty will familiarize themselves with the LAG philosophy, attend three meetings a semester, engage in peer-to-peer observations, and redesign a course of their choice over two semesters.

 Deliverables